pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

 connected network of roads should have the maximum count in the ``component`` table.

-:ref:`Query results for SDG 7 Exercise 6`
+if done before: :ref:`Query results for SDG 3 Exercise 10` if not done before: :ref:`Query results for SDG 7 Exercise 6`

 Exercise 7: Finding the components which are to be removed
 --------------------------------------------------------------------------------